 Burros â€“ Burros are fermenting piles of tobacco that are monitored carefully.
 Burro is an American term used to describe a small donkey.

 Catadores â€“ Catadores are skilled tasters who meticulously test finished cigars during day to day manufacturing.
 Something of an ideal job.

 Cervantes â€“ The Cervantes cigar measures at 6.5 inches x 42 ring gauge.
 This cigar is colloquially known as the Lonsdale after Lord Lonsdale who favoured this type of elegant cigar.

 Chaveta – A rollerâ€™s knife; the Chaveta is a semi-circular blade used to cut the wrapper leaf.

 Churchill â€“ A favourite of the eponymous British prime minister; the Churchill measures at 7 inches x 42 ring gauge.
 Winston Churchill enjoyed these leisurely cigars for over an hour.
 Officially titled as the Julieta NO. 2.

-Corona â€“ Measuring at 5 & 5/8 x 42 ring gauge; the Corona is the most common shape and size for a premium cigar.
+Corona â€“ Measuring at 5 & 5/8 x 42 ring gauge; the Corona is the most common shape and size for a fine cigar.

 Culebra â€“ Derived from the Spanish word for snake; Culebraâ€™s are made from 3 panatelas braided together.